Urban plant life

 A South African website, farmersweekly.co.za/animals/horses/beware-those-blackjacks, says: “The common blackjack is not only an irritant to horses, (but) can cause them injury. (…) There can be few of us who have not spent ages picking them off our clothes after walking through the veld to catch horses in the early winter.
 Blackjacks that become entangled in the forelock of a horse can be a great irritant, and the animal will toss its head, if you try to remove them.
 The spines can injure the eyes, so it’s better to clip the forelocks short.
 Blackjacks can also get caught up in the long hair behind the fetlocks and pasterns, causing chronic irritation and lameness.”

-However, downy bur-marigold is not only a troublesome weed, but also has medicinal properties.
+However, this species is not only a troublesome weed, but also has medicinal properties.
 In traditional Chinese medicine, it is used for a large number of ailments, including influenza, colds, fever, sore throat, appendicitis, hepatitis, malaria, and haemorrhoids.
 Due to its high content of fiber, it is beneficial to the cardiovascular system, and it has been used with success in treatment of diabetes.

-The pictures below are all from Taiwan, where downy bur-marigold is extremely common, often covering huge areas.
-It is also very common in cities, popping up everywhere, as is obvious from the pictures below.
+In Taiwan, downy bur-marigold is extremely common, often covering huge areas, including in cities, where it pops up everywhere, as is obvious from the pictures below, all from Taichung.

-This downy bur-marigold has sprouted in a drainage canal in the city of Taichung.
+This downy bur-marigold has sprouted in a drainage canal.
 (Photo copyright © by Kaj Halberg)

-This one is growing up a fence in Taichung.
+This one is growing up a fence.
 (Photo copyright © by Kaj Halberg)

-Here, a specimen has taken root between two road dividers, Taichung.
+Here, a specimen has taken root between two road dividers.
 (Photo copyright © by Kaj Halberg)

-This picture from Taichung shows the characteristic fruits of downy bur-marigold.
+These pictures show the characteristic fruits of downy bur-marigold.
 The hooked seeds will cling to almost anything.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)